Gili Eco Trust: History

 In 1998, SATGAS was funded by local people on the Gili islands to protect coral.
-Between 1997-1998 and because of many degradation causes corals were in such a bad shape that local people decided to react and started patrolling around the islands.
+Between 1997 and 1998 and because of many degradation causes corals were in such a bad shape that local people decided to react and started patrolling around the islands.
 They entered into an agreement with fishermen to define fishing areas and lawful fishing practices.
 Fishermen were indeed fishing with dynamite and cyanide.
 This destructive method was one of the main causes of coral degradation.

 The Gili Eco Trust was founded in 2000 by the dive shops on the Gili islands to financially support the SATGAS.
 An eco donation of 50,000IDR (€4, US$5) is encouraged from every diver to mitigate their impact to the island upon visiting.

 In 2004, Delphine Robbe, part-time coordinator of Gili Eco Trust, imported the Biorock technology in Gili islands to launch a Coral Reefs Restoration Program.
 Since then 63 Biorock structures have been installed all around the Gili islands to regenerate their reefs.

 Since 2006 the Gili Eco Trust has been organizing Biorock workshops every two years.
 In November 2006 took place the 4th international Biorock workshop.
 Two other workshops took place in November 2008 and November 2010 with always more participants from all around the world.

 2009 was a turning point: the Gili Eco Trust extended its projects to land environment protection.
 To support all these projects, Delphine Robbe became full-time coordinator.

-2016 saw more than 110 Biorock structures installed in areas where coral reefs were previously destroyed due to illegal anchoring, overfishing and storm damages followed by an unprecedented Il Nino event causing warmer sea temperatures and little or no rainfall in the wet season between November to March.
+2016 saw more than 110 Biorock structures installed in areas where coral reefs were previously destroyed due to illegal anchoring, overfishing and storm damages followed by an unprecedented Il Nino event causing warmer sea temperatures and little or no rainfall in the wet season between November and March.
 Following this, more than 80% of the Gili Islands coral reefs were deemed bleached or severely bleached as sea temperatures exceeded 32'c for more than 2 months.
 The Biorock's increased resilience to climate change helped more than 75% corals survive on the structures whereas natural reefs lost up to 40% of coral cover.

 Now the Gili Eco Trust leads many various projects to ensure Gili islands' sustainable development and promote eco-tourism.